rochellev/ToDoApp/README.md

 * after page refresh, the item order is not saved
   * **fix**: refactor data storage, "todoList" is the key for an array of todo item objects. this array is updated in the effect function of todos

+## In Development
-* make so delete button only shows when focused on the item
+* delete button only shows when focused on the item
+* draggable list items, users can reorder

 ## About Me
 [LinkedIn](https://www.linkedin.com/in/rochelle-roberts)